 I often wonder about one last thing… what might be the legacy of any educational transformation?

-In some new system – let’s have it arise, say, as the transformation of the older one – what exactly becomes of those now who were formerly with power?
+In some new system – let’s have it arise, say, as the transformation of the older one – in that new system, what exactly becomes of those now who were formerly with power?
 Surely the new system will have its own politics, yet what will become of the partisanship so endemic to the previous politics of that system now faded away?
 Is it also transformed?
 Is it eradicated?
 Is it hard to say, without an example?
 Would roles simply reverse, i.e. those formerly oppressed now oppress their former oppressors?
 We’re all human, after all… are we so different, and some of us just better at leading, or teaching, or learning than some others of us?
 Is there some conceivable system “strong enough in its fusing power to touch those who think they lose, as well as those who think they gain”? … by which I mean a system without need of rhetorical promotion, as I gather Addams meant, too.
 Whose vision, so unifying? … or maybe just forget I mentioned.